jbx1/powersim/README.md

 A web-based tool which shows the aggregate load profile, with capabilities of drilling down into the individual households and see their power consumption, categorised by device.

+The algorithms used by the simulator are described in:

+Bajada, Josef, Maria Fox, and Derek Long.
+"Load modelling and simulation of household electricity consumption for the evaluation of demand-side management strategies."
+IEEE PES ISGT Europe 2013.
+IEEE, 2013.

-If you find this useful for your work, kindly cite the original paper describing this simulator:
+If you find this useful for your work, kindly cite it as follows:

 ```
 @inproceedings{bajada2013load,